Inmates

 Silvia Fattore

 Silvia spent a year in the lab as an intern studying how macrophages respond to Pseudomonas infection.
-She was essential in establishing the use of murine immortalized myeloid progenitors, as well as the infection model itself.
+She was essential in establishing the murine immortalized myeloid progenitors, as well as the infection model itself.
 In the above picture, she can be seen enjoying her favorite food in Stockholm, namely Günter’s sausages.
 A hole-in-the-wall sausage place might not seem very fancy, and Italians are notoriously picky about any foreign food.
 Yet, these sausages got Silvia’s approval, and that is saying something.
-Silvia is currently pursuing her PhD in the lab of Samuel Nobs in Switzerland, and we are very excited for her, although we do miss her dearly.
+Silvia is currently pursuing her PhD in the lab of Samuel Nobs at the Institute for Research in Biomedicine in Switzerland, and we are very excited for her, although we do miss her dearly.
 But, perhaps not as much as she misses those sausages.